ispras/casr/docs/usage.md

 Create CASR reports (.casrep) from python reports

-    USAGE:
-        casr-python [OPTIONS] <--stdout|--output <REPORT>> [-- <ARGS>...]
+    Usage: casr-python [OPTIONS] <--stdout|--output <REPORT>> [-- <ARGS>...]

-    ARGS:
-        <ARGS>...
+    Arguments:
+      [ARGS]...
 Add "-- <path> <arguments>" to run

-    OPTIONS:
-        -h, --help               Print help information
-            --ignore <FILE>      File with regular expressions for functions and file paths that should be ignored
+    Options:
       -o, --output <REPORT>  Path to save report.
 Path can be a directory, then report name is generated
+          --stdout           Print CASR report to stdout
           --stdin <FILE>     Stdin file for program
-            --stdout             Print CASR report to stdout
+          --ignore <FILE>    File with regular expressions for functions and file paths that should be ignored
+      -h, --help             Print help
-        -V, --version            Print version information
+      -V, --version          Print version

 Example: